gnunn-gitops/product-catalog/README.md

 A basic monitoring system is installed as part of the demo, it deploys prometheus and grafana into the ```product-catalog-monitor``` namespace along with a simple dashboard for the server application.
 The dashboard tracks JVM metrics as well as API calls to the server, with no load the API call metrics will be flat and that is normal:

 ![alt text](https://raw.githubusercontent.com/gnunn-gitops/product-catalog/master/docs/img/monitoring.png)

+There's a sample siege script that can be used to drive some load if desired under scripts, you will need to update the script to reflect the endpoints in your cluster.